-- When the layout of the freeway mainline is complete for each character area and there is a preliminary understanding of the cut and fill slopes, the height and location of bridges, retaining - walls, and similar features, the extents of the mountain cuts, and the layout of drainage features - and crossings, the Landscape Architect will prepare a visual analysis of the character area to: - A. determine elements and conditions that will impact the use and design of the landscape - 35 B. locate built and natural elements - 36 C. locate microclimates based on prevailing wind directions, patterns of sun and shade, existing topography, and soil type - 38 D. identify positive vistas and views - 39 E. identify unappealing views - 40 After the Design Kickoff meeting and prior to submitting a planting Initial Design Submittal, - 41 Developer shall submit a Visual Analysis to ADOT for review and comment.
+- When Developer shall prepare a Visual Analysis for each Character Area when the layout of the freeway mainline is complete for each character area Character Area and there is a preliminary understanding of the cut and fill slopes, the height and location of bridges, retaining walls, and similar features, the extents of the mountain cuts, and the layout of drainage features and crossings, the Landscape Architect will prepare a visual analysis of the character area to.
+Each Visual Analysis must include the following: - 15 A. determineTitle sheet; - B. Table of contents; - C. Narrative describing and quantifying the existing visual quality; - D. Narrative describing and quantifying how the Project will impact viewers, both of the Project and from the Project; and - E. An appendix that includes photographs, renderings, simulations - 21 The Visual Analysis must allow the reader to: - A. Determine elements and conditions that will impact the use and design of the landscape: - B. locateLocate built and natural elements; - C. locateLocate microclimates based on prevailing wind directions, patterns of sun and shade, existing topography, and soil type; - D. identify dentify positive vistas and views; and - 27 E. identify unappealing views. - After the Design Kickoff meeting and prior to submitting a planting Initial Design Submittal, Developer shall submit athe Visual Analysis to ADOT for review and comment. - 450.3 DESIGN REQUIREMENTS - The Project is divided into five Aesthetic Areas and five Character Areas.
+Each Aesthetic Area has its own theme, rustication pattern, and landform graphic pattern and is described in the LAADCR.
+Each Character Area has its own character theme and planting theme and is - described in the LAADCR. - 35 450.3.1 Aesthetics - The Project is divided into five character areas.
+Each character area has its own character theme, rustication pattern, landform graphic pattern, and planting theme and is described in the LAADCR. - 39 Rustication is defined as any change in the pattern or texture of built structure as compared with - 40 a standard smooth finish.
+Rustication, whether it protrudes out or is inset into the wall, must - comply with the structure requirements in Section 455 of the TPs.
+The dimensions of rustication - relief as shown in Exhibits L2.13 through L2.35 of the LAADCR are the minimums allowed.